camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/aws-dynamodb.md

 ---
 id: aws-dynamodb
 title: AWS DynamoDB Connector
-description: Work with tables and items using AWS DynamoDB service
+description: Use the AWS DynamoDB Connector to connect your BPMN service with Amazon Web Service's DynamoDB Service, and work with tables and items using this service.
 ---

 The **AWS DynamoDB Connector** allows you to connect your BPMN service with Amazon Web Service's [DynamoDB Service](https://aws.amazon.com/dynamodb/).
 This can be useful for performing CRUD operations on AWS DynamoDB tables from within a BPMN process.

 ## Prerequisites

-To use the **AWS DynamoDB Connector**, you need to have an AWS account with access key and secret key to access DynamoDB, as well as a region where your DynamoDB instance is located.
+To use the **AWS DynamoDB Connector**, you need to have an AWS account with an access key and secret key to access DynamoDB, as well as a region where your DynamoDB instance is located.
 You can create an account and obtain the access and secret keys from the [AWS Console](https://aws.amazon.com/console/).

 :::note
-It is highly recommended to use Camunda secrets to store credentials, so you don't expose sensitive information directly from the process.
+It is highly recommended to use Camunda secrets to store credentials so you don't expose sensitive information directly from the process.
 See [managing secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.
 :::

 ## Create an AWS DynamoDB Connector task

-To use the **AWS DynamoDB Connector** in your process, either change the type of existing task by clicking on it and using the **wrench-shaped** Change type context menu icon, or create a new Connector task by using the **Append Connector** context menu.
+To use the **AWS DynamoDB Connector** in your process, either change the type of existing task by clicking on it and using the **wrench-shaped** change type context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide to using Connectors](../use-connectors.md) to learn more.

 ## Make your AWS DynamoDB Connector executable

-To work with **AWS DynamoDB Connector**, choose the required operation type in the **Operation** section and complete the mandatory fields highlighted in red in the connector properties panel.
+To work with **AWS DynamoDB Connector**, choose the required operation type in the **Operation** section and complete the mandatory fields highlighted in red in the Connector properties panel.

 :::note
 All the mandatory and non-mandatory fields depending on the authentication selection you choose are covered in the upcoming sections.